Arbëresh language: History

 Despite an Arbëreshë cultural and artistic revival in the 19th century, emigration from southern Italy significantly reduced the population.
 In particular, migration to the Americas between 1900 and 1940 caused the total depopulation of approximately half of the Arbëreshë villages.
 The speech community forms part of the highly heterogenous linguistic landscape of Italy, with 12 recognised linguistic minorities Italian state law (law 482/1999).
-These languages are: Albanian, Catalan, German, Greek, Slovene and Croatian well as the minorities speaking French, Franco-Provençal, Friulian, Ladino, Occitan and Sardinian.
 The exact Arbëresh speech population is uncertain, as the Italian national census does not collect data on minority language speakers.
-This is also further complicated by the Italian state’s protection of the Albanian culture and population.
-This law theoretically implements specific measures in various fields such as education, communication, radio, press and TV public service, but in the case of the Arberesh community the legal construction of the language as “Albanian” and the community as the “Albanian population” effectively homogenises the language and has not led to adequate provision for the linguistic needs of the communities.
-This law also contrasts sharply with the 31 languages of Italy recognised by UNESCO, which also lists Arberesh as definitely endangered.
+This is also further complicated by the Italian state's protection of the Albanian culture and population as a whole and not Arbëresh Albanian specifically.
+This law theoretically implements specific measures in various fields such as education, communication, radio, press and TV public service, but in the case of the Arberesh community the legal construction of the language as "Albanian" and the community as the "Albanian population" effectively homogenises the language and has not led to adequate provision for the linguistic needs of the communities.

 Classification

-Arbëresh derives from a medieval variety of Tosk, which was spoken in southern Albania and from which the modern Tosk is also derived.
-It follows a similar evolutionary pattern to Arvanitika, a similar language spoken in Greece.
-Arbëresh is spoken in Southern Italy in the regions of Abruzzi, Basilicata, Calabria, Campania, Molise, Apulia and Sicily.
+Arbëresh varieties derive from varieties of Old Tosk Albanian, which were spoken in southern Albania and Greece.
+They have experienced a similar evolutionary pattern to Arvanitika, the Albanian linguistic varieties spoken in Greece.
+Arbëresh varieties are spoken in Southern Italy in the regions of Abruzzi, Basilicata, Calabria, Campania, Molise, Apulia and Sicily.
 The varieties of Arbëresh are closely related to each other but are not always entirely mutually intelligible.

 Arbëresh retains many features of medieval Albanian from the time before the Ottoman invasion of Albania in the 15th century.
-It also retains some Greek elements, including vocabulary and pronunciation, most of which it shares with its relative Arvanitika.
+Arbëresh varieties also retain some Greek elements, including vocabulary and pronunciation, most of which they share with Arvanitika varieties.
 Many of the conservative features of Arbëresh were lost in mainstream Albanian Tosk.
 For example, it has preserved certain syllable-initial consonant clusters which have been simplified in Standard Albanian (cf. Arbëresh gluhë /ˈɡluxə/ ('language/tongue'), vs. Standard Albanian gjuhë /ˈɟuhə/).
-Arbëresh most resembles the dialect of Albanian spoken in the south-central region of Albania, and also that of Çam Albanians.
+Arbëresh most resembles the varieties of Albanian spoken in the southern region of Albania, notably Lab Albanian, as well as Cham Albanian.